stimpy77/yt-desc-updater/README.md

 python ytdesc.py --channel_id YOUR_CHANNEL_ID --openai_model "gpt-3.5-turbo" --max_videos 10
 ```

+## Authentication

+The script uses OAuth 2.0 for authentication with the YouTube Data API.
+On first run, it will open a browser window asking you to log in to your Google account and grant the necessary permissions.
+After authentication, a `token.pickle` file will be created to store the access token for future runs.

 ## Notes

 - The script will skip videos that already have descriptions unless the `--force_update` flag is used.